 Ideally, once you’ve finished your interviews, take a step back, assess your performance, and develop a plan to manage what you learned.
 Revisit your screening criteria and filter out whether their responses help you reach the initial goals you set.
 Since then, your team can measure and analyze this information deeper to improve your MVP.
 What's more, they can also define and map out budget availability for the remaining problems.
 Get ready to repeat interviews to continue developing your MVP into a full-fledged product and make a more customer-centric way of doing things.

 Besides ensuring an effective interviewing method, asking the right questions will help you achieve your goals efficiently, save you time and money, and unlock key pieces of information from respondents.
 So how do you ask the right questions?

-There are two types of interview questions: research question and interview question.
+There are two types of interview questions: research questions and interview questions.

 - Research question: Why do our customers like shopping online?